 In Chinese Medicine, moxibustion (commonly known as moxa) is a key treatment in a number of complaints.
 Moxa is made from a herb called mugwort.

-An acupuncture therapist, or yourself, after our training, will place moxa either directly on the skin or held just above it, over specific acupuncture points or meridians.
-We will light the herb and as it smoulders slowly, a therapeutic heat permeates the skin and affects the flow of “qi“ (energy) and blood in the area.
+If I think moxa will be beneficial for you I will place the moxa either directly on the skin or I will hold it just above your skin, over specific acupuncture points or meridians.
+Onceit is lit it smoulders slowly, a therapeutic heat permeates the skin and affects the flow of “qi“ (energy) and blood in the area.

 Moxibustion can be used for warming, moving and nourishing.
 The moxa itself can be used on the end of a needle, sending heat down the needle into the body.
 It can be lit as small pyramids on the body or it can be a stick which is placed near the body.

 Direct moxibustion is more commonly used for specific areas needing treatment.
-The practitioner shapes the moxa into a tiny cone and places it directly on to the body before lighting.
-The lit moxa cone is removed as soon as the patient feels any sensation of heat.
+I would shape the moxa into a tiny cone and place it directly on to your body before lighting.
+The lit moxa cone is removed as soon as you feel any sensation of heat.

 HOW DOES MOXIBUSTION WORK?